ankit4970/PIC32/README.md

 # PIC32

+Interfaces:

-In this example Piezo BUzzer is connected to PIC microcontroller on OC1 module
+Piezo BUzzer is connected to PIC microcontroller on OC1 module 25AA010 (Serial EEPROM-SPI) is connected to PIC microcontroller on SPI1